-Complete and submit the online form CL21 (attached on this page) to Natural England firstname.lastname@example.org.
+Complete the form CL21 (attached to this page) and email it to Natural England email@example.com.

 Natural England will decide if you’re eligible to become a registered consultant and tell you by email within 15 working days.
 Natural England will then invite you to the next available 2-day training workshop.
 If you fail to meet the criteria you’ll be told why.

 You must attend the full training to get the registration number you need to register sites and carry out works under CL21.
 You’ll cover all the requirements of holding CL21, such as:

 - understanding the legal requirements of the licence